-The Children Act 1989 as amended enables former relevant children who are now aged between 21 and 25 years old, and who are not in education, to receive personal adviser support from the Leaving and After Care Service.
-The financial support entitlements that are outlined in this document do not apply to these young people, except for the Setting Up

-Home Grant.
-If any young person is receiving a Personal Adviser Support Service and has a need for essential items for their home and have not used all the maximum amount of £2000, this Setting Up Home Grant money can be available for them to access up until their 25th birthday.
+From the 1st April 2018, the Children Act 1989 was amended to enable former relevant children who are now aged between 21 and 25 years old to receive personal adviser support from the Leaving and After Care Service if required.
+The Setting Up Home Allowance money can be made available to these young people, if they have a need for essential items for their home and have not used the maximum amount, this money can be available for them to access up until their 25th birthday.
+Other financial support from Leaving and After Care, as detailed in this Handbook, is generally not available to these young people, unless they have exceptional circumstances, in which case it can be considered.

-Separated Migrant Children (SMC) / Unaccompanied Asylum-Seeking Children (UASC)
+Separated Migrant Children (SMC) / Unaccompanied Asylum-Seeking Children (UASC) who become looked after (Section 20)